-Designed to meet increasing student demand for an interdisciplinary course that prepares students for both the public and private job markets, you will benefit from City's competitive advantage in this sector and the departments close links to businesses, institutions and think tanks.
+BSc International Political Economy is designed to meet increasing demand for an interdisciplinary course that prepares students for both the public and private job markets.
+At City, you will benefit from our competitive advantage in this field and the department’s close links to businesses, the financial industry, policy-makers and think-tanks.

-Upon graduating from City, you will be able to analyse complex dynamics of the international markets and national political systems, and draw connections between economic, political and social processes driving major changes on the global scene.
+Upon graduating from City, you will be able to analyse complex dynamics of the global markets, financial systems and national political structures, and draw connections between economic, political and social processes driving major changes on the global scene.

-Graduates have found they are well suited to a wide range of career opportunities from the global corporate sector, banking and finance to the Civil Service, international diplomatic corps, global media and international organisations.
+Our graduates have found they are well suited for a wide range of career opportunities in the global corporate sector, banking and finance, civil service, international diplomatic corps, global media and international institutions.

-International Political Economy is an interdisciplinary field which combines politics, economics and other social sciences in a unique and novel way.
+IPE is an interdisciplinary field which combines the study of economics, politics, international relations and other social sciences in a unique way.
 At City, you will find the largest concentration of world-renowned experts in IPE and related fields.
-Together, we have designed this bespoke programme - the first degree in IPE in the UK – to offer you a range of conceptual and analytical skills that will help analyse the challenges facing decision-makers in business and politics in the global age.
+Together, we have designed this bespoke programme - the first degree in IPE in the UK – to offer you training in a range of conceptual and analytical skills that will help you analyse the challenges facing decision-makers in business and politics in the global age.

 For help with the new UCAS tariff please visit the UCAS Tariff Calculator